 In the end, it is wise to think twice before trying to kill the golden goose.
 Scandalous allegations should really only be raised where they have real merit.

 If you are going through a divorce or family law matter, Stange Law Firm, PC can help.
-You can call us at 855-805-0595.
+You can call us at 855-805-0595 or visit our website.